mertaydin/Screenshot-Capturer-With-FFmpeg/README.md

 *After creating screenshots, you can see their names in list and you can see content by clicking item in the list*

 *was written in c#, used FFmpeg*

+**You can fork and make pull request for improving FFmpeg commands ,parameters or any other things**